Fumonisin B2

 Fumonisin B2 is a fumonisin mycotoxin produced by the fungi Fusarium verticillioides (formerly Fusarium moniliforme) and Aspergillus niger.

 It is a structural analog of fumonisin B3, while it is lacking one hydroxy group compared to fumonisin B1.

 Fumonisin B2 is more cytotoxic than fumonisin B1.
 Fumonisin B2 inhibits sphingosine acyltransferase.

-Fumonisin B2 and other fumonisins frequently contaminate maize and other crops, while recently it has been shown using LC–MS/MS that FB2 can contaminate coffee beans as well.
+Fumonisin B2 and other fumonisins frequently infect maize and other crops, while recently it has been shown using LC–MS/MS that FB2 can contaminate coffee beans as well.